Advertiser Disclosure

 A 300 credit score is the lowest possible credit score you can have in Canada, where credit scores range from 300 to 900.

-This score is significantly lower than the average Canadian credit score of 672, and there are not many people with this low score.
+This score is significantly lower than the average Canadian credit score of 672, and not many people have this low score.

 What Does a 300 Credit Score Mean?